Angela Callaghan | Lifestyle Coordinator at Noosa

 - Maintaining lifestyle care plans and lifestyle assessments, as well as doing the behind-the-scenes paperwork required to run a lifestyle team.

 - Completing risk assessments and evaluations of programing.

 - I have an educational role with my team and volunteers.

-- I also work with the residents running activities (which is my favorite part).
+- I also work with the residents running activities (which is my favourite part).

-- When time permits I run the staff choir (also another favorite part).
+- When time permits I run the staff choir (also another favourite part).

 What do you do in your spare time?